openmeteo/enhydris-synoptic/README.rst

 will be public, regardless of whether the timeseries from which it is derived are marked top secret.

-At the time of this writing Enhydris-synoptic is in heavy development and does not work at all.

 Enhydris-synoptic is free software, available under the GNU Affero General Public License.